nashville-software-school/bangazon-inc/book-1-orientation/chapters/PLAN_YOUR_HEIST.md

 1. At the beginning of the program, prompt the user to enter the difficulty level of the bank.
 1. At the end of the program, display a report showing the number of successful runs and the number of failed runs.

+### Optional Phase Seven

+Once you have implemented all of the required functionality above, you can try to implement a fun challenge.

+The program should be updated to...
+1. Modify the team dynamics to account for individual contributions based on skill and courage.
+    - A team member will only contribute to the heist if their (Skill Level × Courage Factor) is greater than the bank's base difficulty level (as set by the user before luck modification).
+    - If a team member does not meet this threshold, they will "chicken out" and leave the heist.
+1. Adjust the team's total skill level by subtracting the skill levels of any members who leave the heist.
+1. After prompting the user for the number of trial runs:
+    - Display a message listing the names of the team members who have chickened out.
+    - Use the remaining team's adjusted skill level for the heist calculations.